x0ptr/phpn/README.md

 ## Why Not Just Use Electron?

 Electron bundles an entire Chromium browser.
 PHPN uses the WebKit that's already on your Mac.
-The whole runtime is like 10MB instead of 150MB+.
+A typical bundle is 50-100MB (mostly your app + PHP runtime + dependencies) instead of 150MB+ with Electron.

 Also I like PHP.